-In the Middle School, the Middle School Homeroom teachers do the majority of counselling.
+Kampong teachers do the majority of counselling.
 More significant counselling matters are brought to the School Counselor, who provides counselling support and referral services.

 ISS firmly believes in working in partnership with parents and guardians on the problem solving process that accompanies a "Student Intervention Program".
 To this end, from the moment a student is deemed 'At Risk', the Student Services Team meets to set the stage for changing the learning circumstances for the student who is having problems.